mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 Do you understand?
 This is a very simple explanation.
 Usually we don’t understand in that way, because we understand negation as negation.
 But negation is not merely negation, destroying something.
 “No eyes, no ears, no mouth, no body, no mind” doesn’t mean to destroy your eyes, your nose.
 If you say “no eyes,” that means pay careful attention to the rest of the physical parts: nose, mouth, ears, head, heart, and consciousness; lots of things.
 And also, circumstances, and the nature of all beings.

 That’s why eyes are eyes, but eyes are not eyes.
 That means, eyes are supported by ... nose, mouth, ears, body, mind – all natures.
 That’s why at that time, no eyes can emphasize their own existence based on egoistic sense.
 “I am eye,” they cannot say.
-So completely, eyes keep their own mouth shut. *[he chortles, then the group laughs]*
+So completely, eyes keep their own mouth shut. *[He chortles, then the group laughs.]*

 Actually, practically or actually, eyes function or eyes try to communicate with nose, mouth, ears – practically.
 This is the function of eyes.
 But if you say eyes, that is really the idea of eyes, separate from nose, mouth, ears, body, heart.